-However, if you want to save the life of the animal you found, there are a few things you should know if you are considering taking the found dog/cat to a shelter.
+However, if you want to save the life of the animal you found, there are a few things you should know if you are considering taking the found dog or cat to a shelter.

-Over 100,000 animals are killed in shelters in Harris County alone every year, as well as in neighboring counties such as Montgomery, Fort Bend, Brazoria, etc. There are zero “no-kill” shelters in Houston and the surrounding area.
-BARC, Harris County Animal Control (HCPHES), Montgomery County Animal Control, Citizens for Animal Protection (CAP), Houston SPCA, the Houston Humane Society, etc. are all shelters that euthanize (kill) large numbers of animals every day.
+Thousands of animals are killed in shelters in Harris County alone every year, as well as in neighboring counties such as Montgomery, Fort Bend, Brazoria, etc. There are zero “no-kill” shelters in Houston and the surrounding area.
+BARC, Harris County Animal Control (HCPHES), Montgomery County Animal Control, Citizens for Animal Protection (CAP), Houston SPCA, the Houston Humane Society, etc. are all shelters that euthanize (kill) large numbers of animals.
 By law, the agencies are required to hold a stray dog or cat for 72 hours in case an owner comes for it…less than 1% are ever claimed.

-After 72 hours, the dog/cat belongs to them and most are killed at that time.
-If an owner turns in their own dog/cat, or if you have already had the stray for 72 hours, this holding rule does not apply and the animal can be killed immediately upon intake.
-Most of the time, it’s due to space restrictions or lacking the resources to care for medical needs, so he/she would likely be put down right away.
-90% of all animals that end up in a shelter will be killed.
+After 72 hours, the dog or cat belongs to the shelters, and can be killed at that time.
+If an owner turns in their own dog or cat, or if you have already had the stray for 72 hours, this holding rule does not apply and the animal can be killed immediately upon intake.
+Most of the time, it’s due to space restrictions or lacking the resources to care for medical needs,.

-Here is our recommendation for a positive outcome for you and the dog or cat you are trying to help:
+Here are our recommendations for a positive outcome for you and the dog or cat you are trying to help:

 - Take him/her to the vet immediately to see if it has a microchip which may help find the owner.
 If no microchip is found, have the dog or cat examined and take care of any immediate medical needs.
-There are many very low cost clinics in the Houston area.
+There are many low cost clinics in the Houston area.
 If you cannot afford it, ask your friends and family to donate to help offset costs and/or create a “GoFundMe” page.

 - Foster him/her at your home or your place of business or find someone who is willing to save the animal’s life by fostering until you can learn more about his/her behavior and demeanor, i.e. is he/she friendly?
 Does he/she like other dogs/cats?
 What about kids?
 Is he/she energetic?
 Laid back?
 Calm?
 Quiet?
 Active?

-- Feed him/her the best food that money can buy.
+- Feed him/her high quality pet food.
 It will help him/her get stronger, gain weight, heal quicker, and improve skin and coat.

 - Take good photos of him/her and network them extensively on social media such as Facebook, Instagram, NextDoor, company bulletin boards, etc. Include information on approximate age, weight, breed, gender, etc. The more info the better.
-There are many pages on FB that help people rehome pets – even lost/found pages help network found dogs that need a home, such as:
+There are many pages on Facebook that help people rehome pets – even lost/found pages help network found dogs that need a home, such as:

-- Never offer to give a dog/way for free.
-There are many dog-fighting rings in Houston and stray dogs or cats or often used as “bait” to help train the dogs to fight.
-People that participate in this activity will appear nice and offer to take the dog/cat for free, but this often ends in a horrible fate for the animal.
+- Never offer to give a dog or cat away for free.
+There are many dog-fighting rings in Houston, and stray dogs or cats are often used as “bait” to help train the dogs to fight.
+People who participate in this activity will appear nice and offer to take the dog or cat for free, but this often ends in a horrible fate for the animal.

 - Do the potential adopters have other pets?

-– they know how to do proper pet introductions?
+- Do they know how to do proper pet introductions?